malafk/MalHubServer/readme.md

 # MalHubServer

-hub server made in minestom for my future servers this server has handled 1000 players during a test fine check image below
+a minecraft hub server made in minestom for my/your future servers this server has handled 9000 players during a test with the only limitation being bandwidth, check image below

-update: server held 9000 players when they were all hidden :D
+update: server held 9000 players when all players were hidden

 current features
 - npcs
-- holgrams (only for npcs rn)
+- holgrams (only for npcs atm)
 - chat format
 - grappler
 - animated scoreboard